AndrasKovacs/pny1-assignment/DepTC.md

 Now, functions can *never* appear in instance heads, simply because any function can be proven equal to another by extensionality.
 This is a rather serious limitation, and it makes it all the more appealing to require proofs of disjointness.

 There are other forms of extensionality.
 If our language supports codata and coinduction, then it could as well support extensionality for codata.
 In languages without such extensionality, values of codata are equal if they are definitionallly equal.
-For example, an infinite stream of repeated numbers is definitionally equal only to itself, but actually it's equal to any suffix of itself.
+For example, an infinite stream of repeated numbers is definitionally equal only to itself, but it's observationally equal to any suffix of itself.

 ```idris
 -- pseudo-Idris